 \section{Procedure and Multi-Stage DNN Development}

-Developing a deep learning model consists of developing a pipeline for the data, training, and model development.
-The following section outlines the development of the pipeline in standard order, specifically data collection, data processing, and model development.
+Developing a deep learning model involves developing a pipeline for the data, training, and model development.
+The following section outlines the development of the pipeline in the standard order, specifically data collection, data processing, and model development.
 The training and validation results are excluded from this section and instead included in the Results and Discussion.